 DRAFT 6 High Level Statement.
 Public Health Priority 4: Alcohol

-Background: The Scottish Government’s alcohol and drug treatment strategy, Rights Respect Recovery 1 and the Alcohol Framework 2018 2, Preventing Harm, both aim to reduce alcohol harm.
-A whole population approach was recognised as essential to achieving this.
-Alcohol screening and brief interventions, minimum unit pricing, restrictions on alcohol display and banning of multi-buy discounts have had some impact, but, 1 in 4 Scots still exceed the low risk drinking guidelines 3,4 and overall the Scottish population drinks 50% more than in the 1980s 5.
-73% of this alcohol is purchased in off-sales 6.
-The Rights, Respect and Recovery Action Plan 2018 identified that we should 7:
+Background: The Scottish Government’s alcohol and drug treatment strategy and alcohol prevention framework aim to reduce alcohol harm, using a whole population approach.
+Alcohol screening and brief interventions, minimum unit pricing, restrictions on alcohol display and banning of multi-buy discounts have had some impact, but, 1 in 4 Scots still exceed the low risk drinking guidelines, and overall the Scottish population drinks 50% more than in the 1980s.
+Most (73%) of this alcohol is purchased in off-sales.
+The Rights, Respect and Recovery Action Plan 2018 identified that we should:

- have the right to life free from the harms of alcohol and drugs
+have the right to life free from the harms of alcohol and drugs

- be treated with dignity and respect and
+be treated with dignity and respect and

- be fully supported within communities to find their own type of recovery.
+be fully supported within communities to find their own type of recovery.

-These goals can best be achieved by continuing the whole population approach and addressing the wider cultural and environmental factors that contribute to the development of alcohol related harm.
-Evaluation of public policies to reduce alcohol related harm has shown that the most effective measures are those that address availability and affordability of alcohol and restriction alcohol marketing 8.
-This will reduce inequalities in health, protect the most vulnerable in our communities, including those in the custodial system, prevent the development of problematic alcohol use in children and young people, and support the recovery of individuals and families from alcohol related harm.
-To achieve these goals the Scottish Directors of Public Health will:
+Evaluation of public policies to reduce alcohol related harm has shown that the most effective measures are those that address availability and affordability of alcohol and restriction of alcohol marketing.

+The Scottish Directors of Public Health will:

-Address environmental triggers: Ensure that the current licensing legislation if fully exploited to protect and improve public health and protect children and young people from harm.
-This should address over provision by ensuring that sufficient health evidence is provided to support licensing boards in designating overprovision in areas which need that protection, identifying public health measures that should be incorporated into licensing board policies and supporting licensing board in ensuring that their policy demonstrates measures to protect children and young people in licensed premises and ensuring the policy is upheld.
+Support environmental change: Ensure that the current licensing legislation is fully exploited to protect and improve public health and protect children and young people from harm.
+This will address:

+over provision by ensuring that sufficient health evidence is provided to support licensing boards in designating overprovision in areas which need that protection

+identifying public health measures that should be incorporated into licensing board policies

+supporting licensing boards in ensuring that their policy demonstrates measures to protect children and young people in licensed premises and ensuring the policy is upheld.

-They should also address the normalisation of alcohol use by resisting the introduction of alcohol licensing into traditional alcohol frees spaces such as hairdressers, cinemas, cafes and fast food restaurants.
-They should ensure that the internet sales of alcohol are monitored and controlled through local licensing policy and advocate for amended legislation where this is required.
-They should promote cultural change in attitudes to alcohol consumption including advocating that all premises that currently sell alcohol have below or zero alcohol alternatives for consumers to purchase.
+the normalisation of alcohol use by resisting the introduction of alcohol licensing into traditional alcohol frees spaces such as hairdressers, cinemas, cafes and fast food restaurants

+Monitoring and control of internet sales of alcohol through local licensing policy and advocate for amended legislation where this is required.

+cultural change in attitudes to alcohol consumption including advocating that all premises that currently sell alcohol have below or zero alcohol alternatives for consumers to purchase.

+Address price:

-They should continue to support the evaluation of minimum unit pricing (MUP), and advocate for the reintroduction of the alcohol duty escalator which will support MUP in reducing deaths by addressing the affordability of more expensive brands, extending protection to a wider population.
+support the evaluation of minimum unit pricing (MUP)

+advocate for the reintroduction of the alcohol duty escalator which will support MUP in reducing deaths by addressing the affordability of more expensive brands, extending protection to a wider population.

-They should address the normalisation of alcohol in our populations by advocating for restrictions on alcohol advertising and sponsorship and promoting alcohol free schools, sporting and cultural events.
-This will protect children and young people from exposure to marketing which is known to encourage alcohol consumption in non drinkers, and increase consumption in drinkers.
-It will reduce the risk of relapse in dependent drinkers recovering from alcohol use.
-It will shift the alcohol consumption curve to the left, decreasing the proportion of hazardous and harmful drinkers in our population..
+Address the normalisation of alcohol in our populations by:

+advocating for restrictions on alcohol advertising and sponsorship and promoting alcohol free schools, sporting and cultural events.
+This will protect children and young people from exposure to marketing that encourages alcohol consumption in drinkers and non drinkers

+reduce the risk of relapse in dependent drinkers recovering from alcohol use

+shift the alcohol consumption curve to the left, decreasing the proportion of hazardous and harmful drinkers in our population.